World of Dance season 4

 The fourth season of the American reality competition television series World of Dance premiered on May 26, 2020, on NBC.
 Ne-Yo, Jennifer Lopez, and Derek Hough returned as the judges for their fourth consecutive seasons.
 Access Hollywood co-host Scott Evans returned as host for his second season.

 Production

 Format changes

-The Qualifiers are no longer held in the studio; instead, it was recorded in a warehouse with no live audience.
-In addition, it was disguised as a final producers' auditions.
-Contestants learn that it is the Qualifiers only upon entering the audition room.
+The qualifiers were no longer held in the studio; instead, they were recorded in a warehouse with no live audience.
+In addition, contested were led to believe that the qualifiers were auditions.

-The scoring system was abolished in favor of votes, this applied for the Qualifiers and Duels.
-Contestants need at least two yeses to proceed to the Duels.
-Judges may also cast a callback vote which gives the contestants a final chance to perform again to advance to the Duels.
+The scoring system was abolished in favor of votes; this applied for the qualifiers and duels.
+Contestants need at least two yeses to proceed to the duels.
+Judges may also cast a "callback" vote to contestants a final chance to perform again to advance to the duels.

-The team divisions have now been merged within the Junior and Upper divisions, so there are now only 2 divisions.
+The team divisions were merged within the junior and upper, resulting in only 2 divisions.

-In the Duels, contestants no longer choose their opponent.
-Instead, the judges pick who they are battling and is revealed only upon entering the room.
-Moreover, a guest judge picks who will perform head-to-head in the Redemption Duels.
+In the duels, contestants no longer chose their own opponents.
+Instead, the judges picked and the contestants only learned of the decision upon entering the room.
+Additionally, a guest judge picked which contestants performed head-to-head in the redemption duels.